carlow78/brew-bliss/README.md

 I used 'Sour Gummy' and 'Inter' font families from [Google Fonts](https://fonts.google.com/) .
-I like Sour Gummy for its playfulness and Inter for its clarity and readability.
+I like Sour Gummy for its playfulness and Lato for its clarity and readability.

 ### Wireframes